 The unanimity of agreement on this point is striking.
 “Tennessee Code Annotated 50-2-112, restricts municipalities from setting a wage minimum above the state and federal minimums for companies with which it contracts,” explains the Times Free Press.
 “State law could thwart Councilman Lowery’s effort to boost Memphis minimum wage,” concurs the Commercial Appeal.
 And even as a candidate, Bill Freeman conceded the point. “[T]he Freeman campaign says [raising the minimum wage] would require the repeal of a statute enacted in 2013 that bans cities from requiring that contractors and vendors pay more than what’s required by federal law,” the Tennessean explained.

-The only problem with this analysis, however, is that it’s wrong.
+The only problem with this analysis is that it’s wrong.
 In pertinent part, the 2013 law at issue actually provides as follows:

 “Notwithstanding any charter, ordinance or resolution to the contrary, no local government, as a condition of doing business within the jurisdictional boundaries of the local government or contracting with the local government, has the authority to require a private employer to pay its employees a [sic] hourly wage in excess of the minimum hourly wage required to be paid by such employer under applicable federal or state law.”

 To the discerning reader, this law contains a loophole (bolded above) large enough that a mack truck could drive through it sideways.
 Notice, specifically, how the law does not impose a categorical ban on a local minimum wage increase.
-Had the legislature intended to accomplish that result, then the law would have looked like this:
+Had the legislature wished to accomplish that result, then the law would have (or should have) looked like this: